A to Z

 Some courses listed in the summer sessions class schedule have restrictions, such as prerequisites, major only, and permission required.
 The SCSU registration system will not allow you to register for these courses unless you are eligible.
 To request permission to waive the restriction, contact the department that offers the course.
 If approved to take the course, the department will enter permission into the registration system.
 After permission is entered the student must use the online registration system to add the course.
 An instructor may not permit registration because the student may not have the background required for the course.
 Also, due to pedagogical reasons, some courses are restricted to certain levels of students (such as declared majors or students with special permission).
 Restrictions are subject to change at the discretion of the academic department.

-If you experience difficulty accessing the Online Registration System, please report the problem to the HELP Line at 320.308.2111.
+If you experience difficulty accessing the Online Registration System, please report the problem to the Office of Records and Registration at 320.308.2111 or firstname.lastname@example.org.

-For complete information on withdrawals please visit the Billing and Payments website.
+For complete information on withdrawals please visit the Student Registration and Financial Services website.